billdingwall/Portfolio/src/posts/kava-asset-onboarding.md

 ### My Role

 #### Product Design Lead & Manager
-* Defined strategy based on user testing and competive research findings.
+* Defined strategy based on user testing and competitive research findings.
-* Outlined user flows and wireframes to uncover implimentation details with devs.
+* Outlined user flows and wireframes to uncover implementation details with devs.
-* Designed and managed design of the UI, as well as copy writing.
+* Managed design of the UI, as well as copy writing.
-* Developed metrics for success and worked with dev team to impliment.
+* Developed metrics for success and worked with dev team to implement.
 * Data analysis on how releases performed then outlined next steps.

 </section>